Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 To apply: download an application form.
 Applicants must be in receipt of certain benefits and be supported by a referring agent.

-Holidays are given on a first come first served basis and are dependant on funding.
+Holidays are given on a first come first served basis and are dependent on funding.

 The holidays take place in small groups of 8 which can be a friendship group from hospital or alternatively the young person may bring a sibling or friend who will also attend for free.

-The following children's charities also provide grants for holidays for disabled children:
+The following children's charities also provide grants for holidays for disabled children (and their families):